MalditoBarbudo/solarized_sddm_theme/README.md

 solarized palette by Ethan Schoonover ([http://ethanschoonover.com/solarized](http://ethanschoonover.com/solarized)).
 I use this colors almost everywhere so, why not in the greeter? ;)

-## Dependencies
-This theme relies in `Raleway` and `Fontawesome` fonts.
-If you try this, make sure that they are installed in your system.

 ## Known Issues